 When the rains come and the rivers swell, you will have the opportunity to increase your kayaking skills.
 Start on flat water and learn the Eskimo roll, then progress to local and central North Island rivers to experience white water, negotiate rapids and carry out rescues.

-You will spend two weeks on Mt Ruapehu learning the basic skills of moving and surviving in snow and ice, as well as how to avoid avalanches and what to do if you or another party get caught in one.
+You will spend at least one week on Mt Ruapehu learning the basic skills of moving and surviving in snow and ice, as well as how to avoid avalanches and what to do if you or another party get caught in one.
 Mountaineering is often one of the peak experiences of the certificate course, and will certainly leave you wanting more.

 Learn the art of climbing.
 You will learn rope, technical and personal skills to keep yourself and a climbing partner safe in the vertical world, climbing faces that you never thought possible.
 Titahi Bay is home to Whitireia rock climbing, holding challenges for beginner and intermediate climbers.
 We also travel to Bearing Head for awesome bouldering, and experience the internationally recognised climbing areas of Wharepapa and Taupo.